 For more on To Kill a Mockingbird introductions, check out 10 To Kill a Mockingbird Pre-reading Activities.

-Thanks for checking out To Kill a Mockingbird Anticipation Guide.
+Thanks for checking out To Kill a Mockingbird Anticipation Guide!

+The conventional format for anticipation guides asks students to agree or disagree with a set of statements.
+The printable To Kill a Mockingbird anticipation guide below follows this model.
 If you have found this post helpful, check out more To Kill a Mockingbird posts from TeachNovels.

 Related post: To Kill a Mockingbird Discussion Questions (6 sets)